TownLake/blog-samrhea-legacy/content/post/lisbon-one-year.md

 Family started to postpone and then cancel trips to visit.
 My brother’s wedding was going to happen here and then I watched it over FaceTime.

 The city took the quarantine seriously and so did we.
 I’m also not sure I noticed.
-The teams I work on responded to the pandemic by offering the products for free.
+The teams I work on were part of a response that made products and onboarding sessions free.
 I stayed busy being part of that group.
 I had nothing else to do but couldn’t imagine something I would have rather been doing.

 We were helping people, guiding anyone who asked through 1-1 onboarding sessions, building things faster.
 When I wasn’t working, I was sitting on our balcony watching the sunset with my wife and our dog.
 I was lucky and privileged that my quarantine looked like that.